Mooresville, North Carolina

-Mooresville is a large town located in the southwestern section of Iredell County, North Carolina, United States, and is a part of the fast-growing Charlotte metropolitan area.
-The population was 50,193 at the 2020 United States Census making it the largest municipality in Iredell County.
+Mooresville is a town located in the southwestern section of Iredell County, North Carolina, United States, and is a part of the fast-growing Charlotte metropolitan area.
+The population was 50,193 at the 2020 census, making it the most populous municipality in Iredell County.
 It is located approximately 25 mi north of Charlotte.

 Mooresville is best known as the home of many NASCAR racing teams and drivers, along with an IndyCar team and its drivers, as well as racing technology suppliers, which has earned the town the nickname "Race City USA".
 Also located in Mooresville is the corporate headquarters of Lowe's Corporation and Universal Technical Institute's NASCAR Technical Institute.